 The rocky summit provides multiple spots to rest and take in the scenery.
 Many hikers choose this location for a picnic lunch, though the exposed position means weather conditions can change quickly.
 The granite surfaces warm nicely in sunshine but can become slippery when wet, so appropriate footwear remains important even on this moderate trail.

 One of Gorham Mountain's greatest strengths is its suitability for a wide range of hiking abilities.
-The gradual elevation gain avoids the steep, sustained climbs that characterize some of Acadia's more demanding peaks.
-The trail's accessibility makes it particularly popular with families, as children who can handle a few miles of walking will find the varied terrain engaging, from the mysterious forest sections to the excitement of scrambling over granite ledges near the top.
-The relatively short distance means younger hikers are less likely to become fatigued before reaching the rewarding summit views.
+Most hikers complete the round trip in approximately 1 hour and 15 minutes, including time for photos and rest stops at the summit.
+The trail's accessibility makes it particularly popular with families.
+Children who can handle a few kilometers of walking will find the varied terrain engaging, from the mysterious forest sections to the excitement of scrambling over granite ledges near the top.

 Wildlife and Natural Features